mlpack/mlpack/doc/tutorials/movement_recognition.md

 In this tutorial we build a complete, end-to-end human-movement / activity recognition pipeline that runs entirely on a tiny RISC-V Linux board.
 The pipeline consists of data collection, training, and inference all happen on the target device.
-The main target of this tutorial is to provide an end to end example of using mlpack on real resource-constrained embedded hardware.
+The main target of this tutorial is to provide an end-to-end example of using mlpack on real resource-constrained embedded hardware.
+The tutorial can be followed step-by-step.

 If you have not cross-compiled mlpack before, read these first: